vercel/next.js/contributing.md

 )
 ```

-## Running your own app with locally compiled version of Next.js
+## Developing with your local version of Next.js

-1. Move your app inside of the Next.js monorepo.

-2. Run with `yarn next-with-deps ./app-path-in-monorepo`

-This will use the version of `next` built inside of the Next.js monorepo and the main `yarn dev` monorepo command can be running to make changes to the local Next.js version at the same time (some changes might require re-running `yarn next-with-deps` to take affect).

-or
+There are two options to develop with your local version of the codebase:

+### Set as local dependency in package.json

 1. In your app's `package.json`, replace: